vmware-tanzu/tanzu-dev-portal/content/guides/python/cf-gs.md

 ### What Is Cloud Foundry?

 Cloud Foundry is an open-source platform that simplifies the lives of developers.
-Cloud Foundry's ['Application Runtime'][cfar] takes your application code --- written in Python or a number of other languages or frameworks --- and runs it on any cloud, including Azure, AWS, GCP, Kubernetes, or even VSphere VMs.
+Cloud Foundry's ['Application Runtime'][cfar] takes your application code --- written in Python or a number of other languages or frameworks --- and runs it on any cloud, including Azure, AWS, GCP, Kubernetes, or even vSphere VMs.

 A unique feature of Cloud Foundry is its smooth developer experience.
 Using a single command you can have your code running in a safe, secure, and stable environment in seconds.
 Once running, Cloud Foundry takes care of everything else including log streaming, health monitoring, scaling, networking, load-balancing, and makes everyday chores like starting and stopping applications a breeze.